ChrisDev83/ScopeNox/README.md

 Using the normal Kodi skins in this cases causes part of the skin to spill outside the scope frame onto walls.

-This version of the skin contains all the GUI within an 810 pixel height.
+This version of the skin contains all the GUI within an 800/820 pixel height.

 To install simply download the zip file (option on right of screen) and then within Kodi go to AddOns and 'Install from Zip' and it should install.

+In order to switch between 2.35 and 2.40 format go to :
+System -> Appearance -> Skin -> Settings -> General -> Scope Format (Toggle)

 Any issues, please let me know.